NickBot-dev/Creating-VMs-Azure/README.md

 </p>
 <p>
 From the Azure home page, click on "Resource Groups" and select "create new" Resource Group.
 Specify your Subscription, Resource Group Name, and Region.
-Click "Review and Create"
+Click "Review + Create"
 </p>
 <br />